Split-Hopkinson pressure bar

-The split-Hopkinson pressure bar, named after Bertram Hopkinson, sometimes also called a Kolsky bar, is an apparatus for testing the dynamic stress–strain response of materials.
+The split-Hopkinson pressure bar (SHPB), named after Bertram Hopkinson, sometimes also called a Kolsky bar, is an apparatus for testing the dynamic stress–strain response of materials.

 History

 The Hopkinson pressure bar was first suggested by Bertram Hopkinson in 1914 as a way to measure stress pulse propagation in a metal bar.
 Later, in 1949 Herbert Kolsky refined Hopkinson's technique by using two Hopkinson bars in series, now known as the split-Hopkinson bar, to measure stress and strain, incorporating advancements in the cathode ray oscilloscope in conjunction with electrical condenser units to record the pressure wave propagation in the pressure bars as pioneered by Rhisiart Morgan Davies a year earlier in 1948.

 Later modifications have allowed for tensile, compression, and torsion testing.

 Operation

 Although there are various setups and techniques currently in use for the split-Hopkinson pressure bar, the underlying principles for the test and measurement are the same.
 The specimen is placed between the ends of two straight bars, called the incident bar and the transmitted bar.
 At the end of the incident bar (some distance away from the specimen, typically at the far end), a stress wave is created which propagates through the bar toward the specimen.
 This wave is referred to as the incident wave, and upon reaching the specimen, splits into two smaller waves.
 One of which, the transmitted wave, travels through the specimen and into the transmitted bar, causing plastic deformation in the specimen.
 The other wave, called the reflected wave, is reflected away from the specimen and travels back down the incident bar.

 Most modern setups use strain gauges on the bars to measure strains caused by the waves.
 Assuming deformation in the specimen is uniform, the stress and strain can be calculated from the amplitudes of the incident, transmitted, and reflected waves.